OXID-eSales/paypal-documentation/introduction.rst

 * Amounts of orders paid via PayPal can be captured or refunded.
 These may be split up in up to 10 partial amounts.
 * An overview of the PayPal transactions is available for each order.
 * The PayPal payment method can be used in the OXID eShop GraphQL Storefront module checkout process.
+* PayPal Express can be used in the OXID eShop GraphQL Storefront module express checkout process.

 ..
 Intern: oxdaaa, Status: transL